zolnierczyk/rviz_polygon_filled/README.md

 ![Default rviz plugin](img/DefaultPluginView.png "Default rviz plugin")

-Here is image which represent display of polygon by fill plugin plugin:
+Here is image which represent display of polygon by fill plugin:

 ![Fill by plugin](img/FillPluginView.png "Fill by plugin")